jonasnick/jonasnick.github.com/source/_posts/2015-03-06-guessing-bitcoins-p2p-connections.markdown

 In this post I show that the first stage of the attack, namely learning the nodes a victim is directly connected to can be done with a single connection to the victim.
+In addition to BKP's attack, knowing all outbound peers of a client could significantly increase the success probability of a double spend.
 Note that all experiments are based on Bitcoin Core 0.9.4, but 0.10.0 shows the same behavior.

 **TLDR** The attacker can reliably guess all of the outbound connections of a victim by making a selection from the known addresses of a victim based on the timestamp of the addresses.

 **Update** A [fix has been merged](https://github.com/bitcoin/bitcoin/pull/5860) to bitcoind.
 The timestamp is not updated anymore when receiving a message from a connected peer.
 Instead, it is only updated when the peer disconnects.
+The fix is released in bitcoin core 0.10.1.

 <!-- more -->